xrdocs-staging/automation/_tutorials/getting-started-crosswork-planning-design.md

 ![Capacity Planning Opt]({{site.baseurl}}/images/cp-design-getting-started-capacity-plan-opt-6.png)

 ### Capacity Planning and Forecasting
 [INFO] Make sure you have reversed any changes made in the previous step.
 Crosswork Planning Design does not have an "undo" function so you need to undo any changes manually.
-You can always re-download and open up a copy of the model using the button below the heading "What Can You Do With a Network Simulation".
+You can always re-download and open up a copy of the model (processed-lab.pln) using the button below the heading "What Can You Do With a Network Simulation".

 You have simulated adding traffic to the network by adding demands.
 Using Design you can also apply a growth percentage to a demand or set of demands and project that growth into the future.